 Airlie Beach is a vibrant tourist town nestled in the heart of the Whitsundays.
-A short 10 minute walk from the Coral Sea Marina Resort village, Airlie Beach is home to a diverse range of dining and retail options.
+A short 10 minute walk from Coral Sea Marina Resort, Airlie Beach is home to a diverse range of dining and retail options.
 From high street stores, to unique boutiques, as well as a fully equipped supermarket, Airlie Beach caters well for all visitor needs.

 The Bicentennial Walkway traverses from neighbouring Cannonvale through Coral Sea Marina Resort and ends at the Airlie Beach Lagoon.
 This newly renovated swimming lagoon, is open 365 days of the year and is located on the absolute waterfront with stunning views back over the Coral Sea and the Whitsunday islands.